 As you enter the 2020s here is what you see when you check your progress.
 In total, you spent $114,000 from your post-tax income buying just over 1,410 shares of Procter & Gamble stock.
 Your weighted-average purchase price over the decade was just over $80 per share, or some $42 below the current market price.

-In addition, the company pumped out almost $25 per share in the form of cash dividends between the start of 2010 and the end of 2019.
+In addition, the company pumped out almost $25 per share in dividend cash between 2010 and 2019.
 Assuming you reinvested those along the way, you would have collected an additional 220 shares.
-All together the value of your Procter & Gamble stock would currently sit at around the $200,000 mark.
+All said and done, the value of your Procter & Gamble stock would currently sit at circa $200,000.

 A few extra thoughts.
 First, I deliberately chose Procter & Gamble stock because it has had an unremarkable decade.
-For a variety of reasons (namely business maturity, a strong US dollar, and some secular headwinds) underlying dividend growth has been quite low recently.
-(To be more precise I have average annual dividend per share growth at 4.85% between 2010 and 2019).
+For a variety of reasons – namely business maturity, a strong US dollar, and some secular headwinds – underlying dividend growth has been quite low recently.
+To be more precise, I have average annual dividend growth at 4.85% between 2010 and 2019.

 Second, the time period of ten years is not especially long.
-Back in the 1960s the average holding period for stocks was around eight years.
-By the turn of the millennium that had collapsed to around one year.
+I mean, the average holding period for stocks was around eight years back in the 1960s.
+That had collapsed to around one year by the turn of the millennium.
 Only by modern standards does a decade qualify as long-term investing.
 Finally, the monthly commitments are not particularly aggressive.
 Averaged across the ten-year period it represents a savings rate of circa 20% based on the average US household income.

-Despite the above, you ended the decade with a growing income machine pumping out $1,250 a quarter in cash dividends.
+Despite the above, you ended the decade with a growing income machine pumping out $1,250 in quarterly dividend cash.
 Is it a life-changing result?
 No, probably not.
 Then again nobody this side of the millenium expected to get rich off a ten-year investment in Procter & Gamble stock.
 That was also never the goal you set yourself.
 You wanted to realize tangible benefits to your disciplined savings plan.
 On that basis, having an extra $5,000 per annum to put towards vacations, home improvements or whatever life-enhancing endeavors you wish to pursue strikes me as a good outcome.